Rehabilitation visits are child’s play at Children’s

 For the best progress, your child needs to practice skills learned in therapy at home.
 We’ll show you how to help and offer advice on keeping your child motivated.
 If an activity doesn’t go well, let us know.
 Your feedback helps us fine-tune the treatment plan.
 And that helps your child be as successful as possible.

-You want your child to get the most out physical rehabilitation.
+You want your child to get the most out of rehab.
 So do we.
 By teaming up, we can help your child knock it out of the park.